What is a kiosk and how does it work?

 Why should you use digital kiosks?

-The biggest benefit to digital kiosks is automation.
+The biggest benefit of digital kiosks is automation.
 They’re always on and available — think about self-checkouts vs. employee-manned registers in retail stores.
 Digital kiosks can also lower your business operating costs, by freeing up employees for more important tasks like expediting and customer service.

 Taken as part of a larger strategy, digital kiosks can increase customer engagement, raise revenue, lower costs, and improve customer satisfaction.